-The Terms of Reference of the WDS-SC are defined within the WDS Constitution as approved by the ICSU Executive Board (November 2013).
+The Terms of Reference of the WDS-SC are defined within the WDS Constitution as approved by the former ICSU (now International Science Council) Executive Board (November 2013).

 (Deputy Director of WDS Regular Member: Data Archiving and Networked Services [DANS])